tomasliubinas/LtUpvoteBundle/README.md

 # LtUpvoteBundle
-Provides thumbs up and thumbs down functionality for Symfony 3.0 project
+Upvote and downvote (thumbs up and thumbs down) component for Symfony 3.0 project

 #### Features
 - Multiple content type support (as in upvote blog post and separately upvote comments,